Simple Regression Tree Learner

 Limit number of levels (tree depth)

-Number of tree levels to be learned.
-For instance, a value of 1 would only split the (single) root node (decision stump).
+Limit the maximal number of tree levels.
+When disabled the tree depth is unbounded.
+For instance, a value of 1 would only split the (single) root node resulting in a decision stump

 Minimum split node size